Mineru98/mysql-mcp-server/README.md

 ## 1. Overview

-MCP MySQL Server is a server application for MySQL database operations based on MCP (Model Control Protocol).
+MCP MySQL Server is a server application for MySQL database operations based on MCP (Model Context Protocol).
 This server provides tools that allow AI models to interact with the MySQL database.

 ## 2. System Configuration